 Don’t let anyone tell you it’s a complicated process that requires hours and hours of research.
 In most cases, it’s really as simple as removing and replacing them with a brand new set of cushions.
 Keep reading to learn more about how to replace headphone pads!

-How To Remove & Replace Most Headphone Pads
+How to Replace Most Headphone Pads

 The entire process from start to finish is usually pretty painless (depending on the model and make of your ‘phones, of course).
 If you’ve ever replaced your earbud or earphone tips, you already have a good idea of what to expect.
 Before you do anything else, you’ll want to check if they’re easily removable, or glued in place.

 The reality is, some headphones have easily removable ear pads and some don’t.
-It’s always a good idea to double check the owners manual and/or original packaging to see what’s recommended by the manufacturer.
+It’s always a good idea to double-check the owners manual and/or original packaging to see what’s recommended by the manufacturer.

 Beats, for example, require a slightly more rigorous removal process while many Monoprice or Sony cans do not.
 If yours are easily removable, you can follow along with the first section of our guide to get started!